Marketing for Financial Advisors: The Value of an Engaging Web Presence

 Cultivating a Digital Brand

-The Romans needed to maintain their transportation network—clearing overgrown paths, repairing washed out drainage ditches, and ensuring signs pointed travelers in the right direction.
+The Romans needed to maintain their transportation network—clearing overgrown paths, repairing washed-out drainage ditches, and ensuring signs pointed travelers in the right direction.

 Here’s another parallel: Building a website and writing the static text that prospects will encounter is like establishing a road system in the first instance.
 Afterward, to keep it alive, advisors must cultivate an ongoing presence by maintaining a network of inbound marketing channels.
-These are the ways in which prospects will be introduced to an impression of your business that you control.
+These are the ways in which potential clients will be introduced to an impression of your business that you control.